Aerobrid/ML-Risk-Github-PR-Bot-App/README.md

 The backend uses EF Core with a SQL Server provider by default.
 For local development you can:

-- Provide `Database__ConnectionString` via `.env` to point at a SQL Server instance (Docker, Azure, or local).
+- Provide `Database__ConnectionString` via `.env` to point at a SQL Server instance (Docker, Azure, or local)
-- If migrations fail at startup, the app falls back to `EnsureCreated()` to create the database schema automatically for development.
+- If migrations fail at startup, the app falls back to `EnsureCreated()` to create the database schema automatically for development

 ## Troubleshooting

 - Private key not found / parse errors:
-  - Ensure `GitHub__PrivateKeyPath` points to a valid PEM file and the process can read it.
+  - Ensure `GitHub__PrivateKeyPath` points to a valid PEM file and the process can read it
-  - Verify the file is PEM format (starts with `-----BEGIN PRIVATE KEY-----`).
+  - Verify the file is PEM format (starts with `-----BEGIN PRIVATE KEY-----`)
-  - Can be because of no CRLF (carriage return line feeds) separatring header, body, and footer
+  - Can be because of no CRLF (carriage return line feeds) separating header, body, and footer

-- Swagger multipart upload errors:
-  - Use the `MLModelsController` Swagger UI form or call the ML service directly at `/models/upload`.

 - ML service errors:
   - Start `uvicorn` without `--reload` for stable testing.